Texas RDA Registration: Step-by-step guide for new hires

 - Complete an approved RDA training program — PDA's RDA program (In-Person or Online) qualifies.
 Programs must include the required hours of radiology, infection control, jurisprudence, and clinical skills.

-- Pass the Texas Jurisprudence Assessment — an online exam covering Texas dental laws and ethics.
-Free practice tests are available.
+- Pass the Texas Jurisprudence Assessment — a short open-book exam covering Texas dental laws and rules.

-- Submit your application to TSBDE with proof of training, photo ID, and background check.
-We help PDA students with this step.
+- Submit your application to the TSBDE with the documentation it requires.
+We help PDA students prepare this step.
+Confirm the current application requirements with the TSBDE.

 What training hours does Texas require?

-- Radiology certification — required minimum hours covering dental radiology theory + supervised practice.
-PDA delivers this in weeks 5–6.
+- Radiology certification — a TSBDE-approved dental radiology course covering theory and supervised practice.
+PDA includes this in the program.

 - Infection control — OSHA-compliant infection control + bloodborne pathogen training.

-- CPR / BLS — most offices require current Basic Life Support certification.
+- CPR / BLS — most offices require a current American Heart Association (AHA) BLS for Healthcare Providers card.

 - Jurisprudence — Texas Dental Practice Act, scope-of-practice rules, board regulations.